 Here’s to the land where the galax grows,

 In the “Land of the Sky,” in the Old North State!

 Here’s to the land where maidens are fair,

 Where friends are true and cold hearts rare,

 The near land, the dear land, whatever fate,

 The blessed land, the best land, the Old North State!

 Wedged in a closet tight with clothes, the green linen dress hung on a paper-covered hanger.
-It was sandwiched between a blue and white floral bathrobe from my junior high years, a robe made from the sort of early polyester that will survive the annihilation of the planet, and a granny (read maxi) dress that my mother made me sometime in the 1970s.
+It was sandwiched between a blue-and-white floral bathrobe from my junior high years, a robe made from the sort of early polyester that will survive the annihilation of the planet, and a granny (maxi) dress that my mother made me sometime in the 1970s.